An open API service indexing awesome lists of open source software.

 `Jekyll_plugin_support` is packaged as a Ruby gem.

-If your project is a custom plugin that will reside in a Jekyll project’s `_plugins` directory,
+If you want to write a custom Jekyll plugin that will reside in a Jekyll project’s `_plugins` directory,

 add the following line to your Jekyll plugin’s `Gemfile`.